Family 1st Dental holds all of our offices to a high standard of excellence in personalized dental care.

 There are many general and specialized services available at our locations.
 Below is a small portion of the most recognizable general dental services and terms.
 They include, but are not limited to the following:

-- Silver Amalgam
+- Amalgam (Silver) Filling

 - Comprehensive Dental Exam